vlovell24/CRUD-in-C/README.md

 <img src="readme_images/image1.png" alt="image1" style="width: 500px;"/>
 </p>

+## NEW PASSWORD ENTRY

 Option Number 1 is a new password entry:

 You will be given a series of prompts asking:
 "What site is this password for?"
 "What is the User Id for this site?"
 "What is the password for this site?"